Login or Register to make a submission.

 General Items

-• References must be double-spaced as well.
+• References must be in Vancouver style.

-Title Page
+Title

-• Title: The first letter of each word in the title must be capitalized e.g. Effect of Intracanal Posts on Diagnostic Accuracy of Cone Beam Computed Tomography.
+• Title: The first letter of each word in the title must be capitalized e.g., Effect of Intracanal Posts on Diagnostic Accuracy of Cone Beam Computed Tomography.

 • Do not use abbreviated words in the title, only known items including enzymes are ok to be used.